-Procedures for admission are published on the Peninsula College website at pencol.edu, and are provided by Pirate Central at (360) 417-6340.
+Procedures for admission are published on our website at pencol.edu.
+Pirate Central, our student services hub for many of your services, can be reached at (360) 417-6340 for questions.

-Official transcripts from each college you have attended must be mailed to Pirate Central at Peninsula College for consideration of transfer credit.
-It is your responsibility to contact other institutions and request that transcripts and testing scores be forwarded in a timely manner.
+Official transcripts from each college you have attended must be mailed or sent electronically through verifiable means to Pirate Central for consideration of transfer credit.
+It is your responsibility to contact other schools and request that transcripts and testing scores be forwarded in a timely manner.
 All transcripts become the property of the college.

-Prior to the quarter applied for, the Student Services Office will notify each new applicant who has completed the admissions process about times scheduled for placement testing, orientation, advising, and registration.
-Call (360) 417-6340 for information.
+Prior to the quarter applied for, Pirate Central will notify each new applicant who has completed the admissions process about times for placement testing, orientation, and advising.
+Only after those steps are completed may you register for classes.
+For more information, email Pirate Central at SServices@pencol.edu or call (360) 417-6340.